AuraDevelopmentTeam/AuraChat/README.md

 ```

 This chart represents a configuration where players can chat either locally on a server or globally.
 They can switch
 back and forth between the two channels at will and also send messages directly to the channels.
-Also they have a simple
+Also, they have a
-direct message system, with a quick reply feature.
+simple direct message system, with a quick reply feature.